biocorecrg/NGS-QC-Course/_sources/about.rst.txt

 Outline
 ============

-This NGS Quality Control course will train participants to run FASTQC on short reads obtained with Illumina and interpret the quality control parameters offered by this tool.
+This NGS Quality Control (QC) course will train participants to run FASTQC on short reads obtained with Illumina and interpret the quality control parameters offered by this tool.

 .. _home-page-learning:

 Learning objectives
 ============

-* Execute/Run FASTQC on short reads obtained by illumina sequencing.
+* Know the main steps of a library preparation in DNA-seq and RNA-seq, the bias introduced in each of this and solutions to avoid them
+* Learn how the main sequencing technologies works (Illumina for short reads and Nanopore for long reads).
+* Execute/Run the main quality control tools for raw data (FASTQC/NanoPlot and FASQ-Screen) obtained for short and long reads.
-* Interpret the Quality Control Parameters offered by FASTQC
+* Understand the FASTQ format and interpret the Quality Control report offered by theese tools.
-* Understand the sequencing technology of Illumina.
+* Aggregate the QC reports of different tools and samples with MULTIQC.
-* Main factors for choose an appropiate library preparation kit
-* Description of the main tools for low quality reads and adapter removal.
+* Execute and learn about the preprocessing tools for adapter and low quality reads removal (TRIMMOMATIC, Cutadapter, Sickle, Fastp).

 .. _home-page-prereq:

 Prerequisite / technical requirements
 ============

-Being comfortable working with the CLI (command-line interface) in a Linux-based environment.
+Being comfortable working with the CLI (command-line interface) in a Linux-based environment (Introductory courses to CLI may be recommended)git .